 Volvo XC20 Design

-Volvo officials have time and again suggested that the company is exploring new body styles and wants to make EVs that are not conventional sedans, wagons, or SUVs.
-Hakan Samuelsson, President, and CEO, Volvo Car Group, said at the company’s half-year 2021 financial results presentation that EVs need to be more aerodynamic and future Volvo EVs could surprise customers with their offbeat design.
+Volvo is not introducing electric vehicle designs that take after the traditional sedans, SUVs, or wagons.
+Samuelsson said at the company’s half-year 2021 financial results presentation that EVs need to be more aerodynamic and future Volvo EVs could surprise customers with their offbeat design.
 A coupe-like roofline targeting better energy efficiency due to the inherent lower air resistance would be the future design recipe at Volvo.
-The Volvo Recharge Concept that debuted this year was a preview of the new design approach.
+The Volvo Recharge Concept that debuted last year was a preview of the new design approach.

 While previewing the C40 back in March 2021, Samuelson provided an insight into some of the details of the small SUV.
-He confirmed that the so-called Volvo XC20 Recharge would have a more streamlined design for its exterior and a high riding vehicle with an elevated seating position for the front seats.
-Compared to the upright design of the current crop of SUVs more Volvo, the new XC20 Recharge will have a more aerodynamic and softer roofline.
+He confirmed that it would have a more aerodynamic design and a high seating position for the front passengers.
+Compared to the current crop of SUVs from Volvo, the so-called Volvo XC20 will have a more streamlined exterior and a soft roofline.

-Coming to the inside, the new Volvo XC20 Recharge is expected to make use of recycled and sustainably developed materials.
+Coming to the cabin, the Volvo XC20 Recharge is expected to make use of recycled and sustainably developed materials.
 Apart from a possible 12.3-inch digital instrument console, the cabin will come with an Android-based touchscreen infotainment system with all essential Google services and apps pre-installed.

 Platform & powertrain

 SEA is designed to use a battery with a targeted lifespan of 2 million km manufactured by Chinese maker CATL.
 From the Zeekr 001, we get what the SEA platform is capable of delivering.
-The Zeekr 001, the first model riding on this platform targeted at the mass market, boasts two motors with 400 kW and 768 Nm output, a 3.8-second 0-100 km/h top speed, and a 200+ km/h top speed.
-There’s no word on the battery pack’s energy storage capacity, but the operating voltage and range are expected to be 800V and up to over 700 km (NEDC), respectively.
-SEA allows 120 km (NEDC) of range in under 5 minutes of charging.
+The Zeekr 001, the first model riding on this platform targeted at the mass market, boasts two motors with 400 kW and 768 Nm output, a 3.8-second 0-100 km/h acceleration time, and a 200+ km/h top speed.
+A 100 kWh battery pack provides a range of 712 km (442 miles).
+With rapid charging at 360 kW, it’s possible to achieve a 120 km (NEDC) range with just five minutes of charging.
 However, these specifications are the upper limits, and won’t apply to a B-segment car.

-The Volvo XC20 Recharge, though, could be conservative as it targets city car users who travel shorter distances at low average speeds.
-The XC20 may settle for more cost- and efficiency-focused motors and a smaller battery pack, possibly a 45-50 kWh rating, which gives a range of around 300 km or 186 miles (WLTP), with an option to upgrade.
+The Volvo XC20 Recharge could be conservative as it targets city car users who travel shorter distances at low average speeds.
+The XC20 may settle for a cost- and efficiency-focused battery pack, possibly a circa-45 kWh unit that gives a range of around 300 km or 186 miles (WLTP), with an option to upgrade.
 It will leave the competition with sleepless nights if Volvo can guarantee 200,000 km of degradation-free operation and a design life of 2 million km.
-That would sound reassuring to customers, especially those upgrading from the Hyundai Kona EV or Hyundai Ioniq electric models that made headlines for battery issues.
+That would sound reassuring to customers, especially those upgrading from the Hyundai Kona EV or Hyundai Ioniq electric models that made headlines for faulty batteries.

-The XC20 Recharge or whatever Volvo Cars finally decides to name the small electric SUV positioned below the XC40 Recharge will likely go on sale in 2023.
-Like the C40, the new XC20 Recharge will also be an online-only model – while physical test drives and inspection will be available at dealerships, orders will be made only online.
+The small electric SUV positioned below the XC40 Recharge should be revealed next year.
+Like the C40, it will be an online-only model – while physical test drives and inspection will be available at dealerships, orders will be made only via the internet.

 Featured Image: Łukasz Myszyński’s Volvo XC-X concept via Behance